Web Design Navigation Best Practices & Examples

 Your website’s homepage design could have a serious impact on how users interact with your website and whether or not they choose to click to a new page to continue learning more about your business.
 Is your website using a popular navigation trend that may be hindering its performance?
 Our web design experts break down the hamburger menu navigation and why this option may not follow web design navigation best practices.

-What is Hamburger Navigation?
+What Is Hamburger Navigation?

 Hamburger navigation refers to those three lines most likely in the top right corner of a site which symbolize the rows in a menu, which kind of look like a burger.
 This hidden navigation indicates that a click or touch will reveal the website menu.